calbaker/Resumes/typst/modern-cv/Chad Baker cover letter ETH RSE.typ

 As part of another project, I got the idea to write a Modelica-inspired differential equations system solver in Rust:
-(#link("https://github.com/NREL/de-system-solver")[DESS].
+(#link("https://github.com/NREL/de-system-solver")[DESS]).
 I haven't actually gotten to apply this to anything yet, but I'm eager to try should the opportunity arise.
 I could imagine tweaking ALTRIOS to use DESS and achieve faster simulation for times when trains are stopped to wait for rail-network paths to clear because the adpative-step solvers implemented in DESS would jump through that in a couple of giant time steps instead of marching through second-by-second in a brute force manner.
+I also have interest in adding an implicit solver option to DESS.
+Because of the excellent compatibility with Python, this solver package can be used for both Rust and Python applications.

 I hope this is a compelling story to show that my skills would make a good contribution to ETH.
 Most of the code I've written at NREL is open source and